-Regulation of the specific dna binding activity of xenopus laevis p53: evidence for conserved regulation through the carboxy-terminus of the protein
+Regulation of the specific DNA binding activity of Xenopus laevis p53: evidence for conserved regulation through the carboxy-terminus of the protein

-Regulation of the specific dna binding activity of xenopus laevis p53: evidence for conserved regulation through the carboxy-terminus of the protein"
+Regulation of the specific DNA binding activity of Xenopus laevis p53: evidence for conserved regulation through the carboxy-terminus of the protein"

 - Select a language for the TTS: